 The interviewers are looking for an answer that provides a step-by-step account of how the respondent would investigate the legitimacy of some (clearly rather dodgy) reviews.
 In this way, the question offers candidates an opportunity to display their business acumen and quick-thinking skills.

-Hypothetical questions at Google Interviews also often include follow-ups, which encourage you to further explain your line of thinking when tackling a particular problem.
-For example, critical thinking interview questions based on hypothetical scenarios can go like this:
+Hypothetical scenario questions at Google interviews also often include follow-ups, which encourage you to further explain your line of thinking when tackling a particular problem.
+For example, follow–up hypothetical scenarios can sound like this:

 Q1.
 You’re Leading A Project Which Requires Input From A Variety Of Teams.
 One Of The Teams Is Running Late And Claims They’re Snowed Under With Tasks.
 How Will You Deliver The Project On Time?

-If you come across this kind of question, the recruiter wants to test your people skills and ascertain how effectively you handle a heavy workload.
+If you’re pepped with a similar question, the recruiter wants to test your people skills and ascertain how effectively you handle a heavy workload.
 They’re not asking you to rant and rave at the offending team (as tempting as that sounds).

 Instead, you need to display your managerial skills.
 How will you convey the urgency of the deadline?
 Perhaps you will ask a third party to intervene, such as a more senior manager?
 Whatever way you decide to handle the situation, demonstrate that you understand the importance of stringent planning and solid communication.